AndrewAtLarge/BibUpdate/README.rst

 **Note:** bibupdate_ does not change your original database file.
 Instead, it creates a new file with the name *updated_file.bib*, if your original file was *file.bib*.
-As described below, you should check the new file for errors.
+As described below, you should check the new file for errors before deleting the original version of your bibtex_ file.

 This script attempts to add missing fields to the papers in a BibTeX_ database file by querying mrlookup_ and getting the missing information from there.
 This